 InterContinental Hanoi Landmark72

-After the lunch, take a walk to the nearby Tran Quoc Pagoda, the oldest Buddhist pagoda of the capital, located on Thanh Nien Street, a tranquil road which links two charming lakes of Hanoi: West Lake and Truc Bach Lake.
-Pay a visit to the Museum of Ethnology, one of the largest and most interesting museums in Vietnam.
+After lunch, take a walk to the nearby Tran Quoc Pagoda, the oldest Buddhist pagoda of the capital, located on Thanh Nien Street, a tranquil road which links two charming lakes of Hanoi: West Lake and Truc Bach Lake.
+Guests can choose to visit the Museum of Ethnology, one of the largest and most interesting museums in Vietnam.
 There are a number of houses modeled after the traditional architecture of ethnic minorities, especially those who live in Northern and Central highlands.
 You will be amazed with the elaboration of these architectures, at the same time being thoroughly engaged in traditional games and activities such as water puppet show.

 Hanoi Ancient House

 Hanoi Ancient House at 87 Ma May has a restored typical Vietnamese tube house.
 It is an excellent example of the Northern Vietnam urban architecture and interior design.

 Trang Tien Ice-cream

 Trang Tien Ice Cream has been a signature brand of Hanoi.
 Its unique traditional yet elegant and fresh flavours have stayed in the hearts of Hanoians since back in the 70s.

 One can find all specialties of Hanoi as people from all walks of life bringing their hometown recipes to the capital city, creating an amazing street food culture.
 Especially, the city is a heaven of noodles with a large variety of versions such as phở, bún, miến, etc. Your trip to Hanoi will not be complete without a bowl of authentic Phở well loved by every visitor.